-25. Using a flat-blade screwdriver, rotate the adjuster screw inside the tensioner counterclockwise until all tension is released; then install the cap screw into the end of the chain tensioner.
+25. Using a flat-blade screwdriver, rotate the adjuster screw inside the tensioner counterclockwise until the tensioner spring bears tension; then remove the screw driver to apply tension to the cam chain.
+Install the cap screw into the end of the chain tensioner.